 offers an explanation of living & working with Inattentive ADHD.

-There are many ways to define ADHD. (scroll down for definitions) It could be called a challenge of executive function since the brain is inefficient in planning, organizing, remembering and self-regulating.
-These executive functions including impulse control and managing emotional reactions are controlled by the prefrontal cortex which is weaker in ADHDers.
+There are many ways to define ADHD. (scroll down for definitions from leading experts) It could be called a challenge of executive function since the brain is inefficient in planning, organizing, remembering and self-regulating.
+These executive functions, including impulse control and managing emotional reactions, are controlled by the prefrontal cortex which is weaker in ADHDers.
 So, the ADHD brain is more emotional, wired for interest, lives in the now.
 Approximately 11% of children are now diagnosed with ADHD, 3 – 5% of teens and 4.4% of adults, according to the CDC.
-The numbers for teens and adults will increase since most don’t grow out of ADHD and are diagnosed later.
+The numbers for teens and adults will increase since many are diagnosed later.

 It's about Interest, Impulsivity, & Distraction